-On this page I share some of my fave language resources.
+Below are some of my fave language resources useful whatever your language.
 If you click through and join one, I’ll get a small commission (though the cost to you won’t be any different).
 This helps me to cover the costs of running the site.
 It’s win-win – I only recommend things I value and use myself and think have a real potential to make a decisive difference to you as you get fluent!

 Regular practice SPEAKING your new language is essential if you want to get fluent.
 Almost all the live one-to-one lessons I have online (via Skype or an equivalent platform) are booked through italki.
 There you can find literally thousands of teachers or informal conversation partners in tens of languages.
 You can also arrange unpaid language exchanges where you spend half the time helping your conversation partner with their target language.
 You create your own profile (I’m Efrogwr) and (if you want paid tuition) load up some credit.
 You can check out other members’ profiles and a teacher’s experience and prices.
 Booking slots is made easy as the calendar shows everybody’s slots in your local timezone.
 If you book via the link on this site, I get $10 free credit to spend on future italki lessons and – better still – so do you! 🙂